 Instant Pot Chili with dried beans vs canned

-Unless you’d love to have your crowd perfuming your home I recommend putting your beans in a big pot, cover them with water and let soak on the kitchen counter for at least 12 hours and up to 24 hours with a quick drain, rinse and fresh water after 12 hours.
+I recommend putting your dried beans in a big pot, cover them with water and let soak on the kitchen counter for about 12 hours.

 Before adding to the instant pot, drain and rinse and they are ready to go.
 It’s a step you have to remember the night before but an easy and super duper quick step!